-See Section 5-4-1 of operators manual.
+See Section 5-4-1.
 A recommended checklist is given here as an aid in developing a practical shift maintenance program, if one has not been developed by your company.
 A shift maintenance report, based on the checklist, should be used to report defects found when making maintenance checks at the beginning of each shift.